faceless2/mpdqtunes/README.md

-# mpdwsproxy
+# mpdqtunes

+A clean web-interface onto one or more [MPD](https://musicpd.org) servers.

+* Supports multiple MPD servers, multiple partitions (players) and multiple outputs within a single user-interface.
+* Autodiscovery via ZeroConf
+* Simple design - no frameworks!

+The project is in two parts

+## Proxy server

 An ultra-simple web-server which acts as a proxy between one or more [MPD](https://musicpd.org) server and one or more web-clients.
+MPD servers are discovered automaticallty by Zeroconf (although this is optional).

-Intended to serve as a basic starting point for any MPD web-client.
+Intended to serve as a basic starting point for any MPD web-client, by default it embeds the web-interface parts of this project but can also server files from the filesystem.

 The web-client connects to a websocket on the `/ws` path and sends a text message with `proxy-listservers`.
 The reply lists all the known servers
 (either specified manually or found by zeroconf).
 The `proxy-connect` command will connect to the named server, and from there all communication